-- a) At an intersection of two (or more) runways, the markings of the more important runway, except for the runway side stripe marking, should be displayed and the markings of the other runway(s) should be interrupted.
-The runway side stripe marking of the more important runway should be either continued across the intersection or interrupted. - b) The order of importance of runways for the display of runway markings should be as follows: - 1) precision approach runway; - 2) non-precision approach runway; and a) Applicability: Where a runway turn pad is provided, a runway turn pad marking should be provided for continuous guidance to enable an aeroplane to complete a 180-degree turn and align with the runway centre line.
+a) At an intersection of two (or more) runways, the markings of the more important runway, except for the runway side stripe marking, should be displayed and the markings of the other runway(s) should be interrupted.
+The runway side stripe marking of the more important runway should be either continued across the intersection or interrupted.

-- 3) non-instrument runway. - c) At an intersection of a runway and taxiway the markings of the runway should be displayed and the markings of the taxiway interrupted, except that runway side stripe markings should be either continued across the intersection or interrupted.
+- b) The order of importance of runways for the display of runway markings should be as follows: 1) precision approach runway; - 2) non-precision approach runway; and c) At an intersection of a runway and taxiway the markings of the runway should be displayed and the markings of the taxiway interrupted, except that runway side stripe markings should be either continued across the intersection or interrupted.